June 5, 2017

 GOMA, DEMOCRATIC REPUBLIC OF CONGO — It wasn’t long ago that a nice, fat pig sold for $50.

-Now, with armed rebel groups encircling this provincial capital and its environs, a seller might price that hog at $350 or $400, says Guillain Bishikwabo, a 49-year-old pork seller at Virunga Central Market.
+Now, with armed groups encircling this provincial capital and its environs, a seller might price that hog at $350 or $400, says Guillain Bishikwabo, a 49-year-old pork seller at Virunga Central Market.

 Génerose Kangela, a fish seller, says a stack of salted fish that once sold for $5 now might command $25 — a price few can afford, she says.

 And that’s not even the worst of it, says the 63-year-old mother of seven.
-Traders who travel to and from local villages to supply their stock risk being shot or raped by rebel groups that control the roads.
+Traders who travel to and from local villages to supply their stock risk being shot or raped by armed groups that control the roads.
 In some cases, the groups demand that traders pay taxes in exchange for passage.

 “As if this were not enough, they take us deep into the forests of Rutshuru where they hold us captive for ransom,” she says, referring to the rural area north of Goma.